Specialist mortgage advice

 Loan against income

-Borrowing is capped at roughly 4.49 to 5 times your income.
+Borrowing is capped at roughly 4.45 to 5 times your income.
 April needs a minimum income of £24,000 and Hanley £25,000.
-Joint applications combine both incomes.
+Joint applications combine both incomes, and Metro Bank counts the combined income of up to four applicants.

 Low and no-fee options

-Hanley charges no application or arrangement fee.
-Melton’s £199 fee is offset by £199 cashback, so the net cost is zero.
-April totals £1,190 and Skipton around £1,495.
+Hanley charges no application or arrangement fee, and Skipton’s and Metro Bank’s current products carry no product fee at all.
+Melton’s £199 fee is offset by a separate £199 cashback, so the net cost is zero.
+April totals £1,190.

 The property catch most buyers miss